electrumpayments/money-transfer-retailer-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 A fee quote is used to query the amount the customer will be charged for the transfer.
 This lookup is typically done before the an order is created.
 The customer can choose whether the amount they have given is inclusive of the fee or not.

 The below diagram depicts the typical usage of feeQuote when it is successful.
-If not implemented a 501 will be sent back to the client.
+If the request is not implemented a `501` HTTP status code will be sent back to the downstream entity.

 ![Successful Fee Quote](/images/sequence-successful-get-fee-quote.png "Successful Customer Fee Quote")